Yellow Submarine (song): Legacy

 The Yellow Submarine film inspired a wealth of licensed products, including a Corgi Toys die-cast replica of the titular vessel.
 In 1984, a 51 ft-long metal sculpture, built by apprentices from the Cammell Laird shipyard and titled Yellow Submarine, was used as part of Liverpool's International Garden Festival.
 In 2005, it was placed outside Liverpool's John Lennon Airport, in preparation for the city's year as the European Capital of Culture in 2008.
 Tying in with the restoration and re-release of the animated film in 1999, the United States Postal Service issued a "Yellow Submarine" postage stamp and Eurostar ran an 18-carriage train transformed into a submarine with visuals from the film on its London–Paris service.

 Music journalist Rob Chapman writes that "Yellow Submarine" inaugurated a trend for nursery rhyme-like songs during the psychedelic era, peaking in late 1967 with UK top-ten singles for Keith West, Traffic and Simon Dupree and the Big Sound.
 Nicholas Schaffner recognised the track as an exception within the music-industry phenomenon of novelty songs, which were traditionally gimmicky recordings by one-hit wonders, since the Beatles were the most popular stars of the era and achieved one of the most commercially successful novelty hits of all time.
 By the early 2000s, according to music journalist Charles Shaar Murray, "Yellow Submarine" was a "perennial children's favourite".
 Rolling Stones editors describe it as "the gateway drug that turns little children into Beatle fans".
 (Note: Harrison's son Dhani has said it was only through the song that he realised his father had once been a Beatle.
 Dhani recalled being chased home from school by children singing "Yellow Submarine" and wondering why.
 He added: "I freaked out on my dad: 'Why didn't you tell me you were in the Beatles?'
 And he said, 'Oh, sorry.
 Probably should have told you that.)

+On 2 March 1993, the song was sung on the floor of the House of Commons in the United Kingdom.
+During a debate on the Education Reform Bill, Derek Enright, the then Labour Party MP for Hemsworth mentioned that "To help my pupils discover what the optative and subjunctive are all about, I translated The Beatles songs into Latin."
+Challenged by fellow MP Nicholas Fairbairn to sing a Beatles song in Latin, Enright immediately stood up and did so, singing "Yellow Submarine" in Latin - "Habitamus sub vitreo, sub vitreo, sub vitreo" - before being interrupted by the Deputy Speaker, Geoffrey Lofthouse, who got him to curtail his performance by reminding Enright of the rules of the House.